Yurii-Shpak/Python-Core-G4/README.md

 you can run the bot using 'personal-helper' command in any place in the command line mode.

 'Personal Helper' communicates with a user through console commands.
-You can view them using command 'hlp me' inside the bot or in the 'help.txt' file that is included into the package.
+You can view them using command 'help' inside the bot or in the 'help.txt' file that is included into the package.

 IMPORTANT!
 Delimiter symbol inside of all the commands is SPACE.